paulorsfaria/42_Fractol_Resources/README.md

 The key to answering this question is to look at the boundary between regions.

-When I mention the word "boundary" you have an intuitive sense of what it means, but mathematicians have a clever way to formalize it that makes it easier to reason when exploring wilder sets like the fractal we are discussing.
+When I mention the word "boundary" you have an intuitive sense of what it means, but mathematicians have a clever way to formalize it that makes it easier to reason when exploring wilder sets like the fractal at hand.

 > We say that a point is on the boundary of a set if when you draw a small circle centered at that point, no matter how small, it will always contain points that are both inside that set and outside of it.